• Home

 How To Make Nice Cuts With a Miter Saw:

 Most miter saws come with a blade for rough-cutting 2x4s.
-Switch it out for a blade capable of also making splinter-free cuts in solid woods and sheet goods.
+Could you switch it out for a blade capable of making splinter-free cuts in solid woods and sheet goods?
 Blades with high tooth counts cut cleaner but more slowly.
-On sliding miter saws use only blades with a negative tooth pitch angle.
+You can use only blades with a negative tooth pitch angle on sliding miter saws.

 Secret #2: Wait Until the Blade Stops